gadget-inc/examples/packages/shopify-cli-embedded/README.md

 - Shopify's React component library, `@shopify/polaris` is installed and their default `PolarisProvider` and route helping are included
 - a local SSL-friendly development setup that plays nice with Shopify's SSL requirement for embedded apps

+**Note**: Files that are no longer necessary have been removed, such as auth handling middleware or custom hooks.
+The Gadget API client or provided npm modules `@gadgetinc/react` and `@gadgetinc/react-shopify-app-bridge` handle this functionality.

 ## Getting Started

 Create a local copy of this app from this template by running: